 Glycemic index: A helpful tool for diabetes?

 Some people with diabetes use the glycemic index (GI) as a guide in selecting foods for meal planning.
 The glycemic index classifies carbohydrate-containing foods according to their potential to raise your blood sugar level.
-Foods with a high glycemic index value tend to raise your blood sugar higher than do foods with a lower value.
+Foods with a high glycemic index value tend to raise your blood sugar higher and faster than do foods with a lower value.

-The glycemic index may have some benefits, but may be problematic as well.
+The glycemic index may have some benefits, but may have some problems too.
 Concerns include:

-- Single food items, rather than combinations of foods, can impact blood sugar differently
+- Doesn't show how single food items versus a combinations of foods can impact blood sugar differently

 - Doesn't consider all variables that affect blood sugar, such as how food is prepared or how much is eaten

 - Doesn't rank foods based on nutrient content — foods with a low GI ranking may be high in calories, sugar or saturated fat

 It can be difficult to follow the glycemic index.
-For one thing, there is no standard for what is considered low, moderate and high glycemic foods.
-Packaged foods don't list their GI ranking on the label, and it can be hard to estimate what it might be.
+For one thing, there's no standard for what is considered low, moderate and high glycemic foods.
+Packaged foods generally don't list their GI ranking on the label, and it can be hard to estimate what it might be.